-GOAL ONE: North Central workforce system proactively engages with companies, economic development agencies, education and training providers, and nonprofit organizations to develop strategic and working partnerships for increased growth, competitiveness and workforce success.
+GOAL ONE: Proactively engage with companies, economic development agencies, education and training providers, and nonprofit organizations to develop strategic and working partnerships for increased growth, competitiveness and workforce success.

-Objective 1: Identify emerging trends to build and expand career pathways for critical industries.
+Objective 1.1: Identify emerging trends to build and expand career pathways for critical industries.